SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 ----------

-# Support (WIP)
+# Support
 ### Tier 2: Cleric
-* **Scaling:**
+* **Healing**
-  * **Healing** scales with the Spirit attribute and with equipment that grants status immunities
+  * Scales with the Spirit attribute and with equipment that grants status immunities
+  * Increases heal amounts as well as most buff/debuff effects
+* **Holy damage**
-  * **Holy damage** scales with the Power attribute and with equipment that grants any kind of damage bonus
+  * Scales with the Power attribute and with equipment that grants any kind of damage bonus
+  * When Smite is disabled, holy damage can only hit Demons and Undead
+  * Holy damage has low base values, but deals 50% more to Demons and 100% more to Undead
 * **Togglable Passive: Generosity**
   * When enabled, reduces final damage by 50% but triples healing
   * Healing skills will be balanced under the assumption that this is enabled
 * **Togglable Passive: Smite**
-  * Reduces healing by 50%, but causes several healing abilities to also damage enemies
+  * Reduces healing by 50%
+  * Doubles holy damage
+  * Allows holy damage to hit any type of monster (Demons and Undead take additional damage)
 * **Togglable Passive: Holy Light**
   * Sanctuary grants a buff that creates light
   * This togglable in case anyone doesn't like the visual effect of the light